aimblue/aimblue/README.md

 - 👋 Hi, I’m @aimblue
-- 👀 I’m interested in mobile devloepment
+- 👀 I’m interested in mobile devloepment and CAD engineering
 - 🌱 I’m currently learning flutter
 - 💞️ I’m looking to collaborate on flutter team
 - 📫 How to reach me => aimene.chikhi@gmail.com

 <!---